microsoft/WindowsAppSDK/specs/AppLifecycle/Restart/restartApi.markdown

 </ul>
 <p>Returns a failure reason for why the restart didn’t successfully complete (AppRestartFailureReason).
 <ul>
+<li>This API leverages an existing Enum (AppRestartFailureReason), but not all return values are relevant.</li>
-<li>This API does not require for the app to be in foreground, and so AppRestartFailureReason::NotInForeground will never be returned </li>
+<li>This API does not require for the app to be in foreground, and so AppRestartFailureReason::NotInForeground will never be returned</li>
 </ul>
 </p></td>
 </tr>